LineaLabs/lineapy/docs/source/fundamentals/quickstart.rst

 Note that these are the minimal essential steps to produce the model.
 That is, LineaPy has automatically cleaned up the original code by removing extraneous operations that do not affect the model (e.g., plotting).

-Say you are now asked to retrain the model on a regular basis to account for any updates in the source data.
+Let's say you're asked to retrain the model on a regular basis to account for any updates in the source data.
-You need to set up a pipeline to train the model, which LineaPy makes as simple as a single function call:
+You need to set up a pipeline to train the model --- LineaPy makes this as simple as a single function call:

 .. code:: python